 4. Mummy Berry

 One of the more deadly diseases that damage blueberries are mummy berry.
 A fungus causes mummy berries.
 The blackening of flower clusters, which finally perish, is the first evidence of an infestation.
 The spores might linger and infect the surviving blooms because it is a fungus.
 The fruit that results is tan and hard, resembling mummified berries.

 Twig blight has a similar appearance to canker at first.
-Twig blight can affect the crown, smaller branches, and twigs, as well as cause leaf spotting, as it progresses.
+Twig blight can affect the crown, smaller branches, and twigs and cause leaf spots as it progresses.

-I really love the 2 items of Blueberry.
-I'm sharing the methods, you can try, and don't forget to let us know in the comment box how was its taste.
+I love the 2 blueberry recipes.
+I'm sharing the methods you can try, and don't forget to let us know in the comment box how you liked them.

 - Blueberries: 6 to 8 ounces

 - Vanilla extract: 1½ teaspoons